Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "By going within.
-Nowhere you can go is more peaceful - more free of interruptions - than your own soul."
+> "If you take responsibility for yourself you will develop a hunger to accomplish your dream."
-> — **Marcus Aurelius**
+> — **Les Brown**

 ---